 A Technical Committee, chaired by Anteneh Legesse, director of ICT at MoA, was established and comprised of experts from various sectors, to provide specialized insights into the technical requirements and potential barriers of identified digital use cases.
-The Technical Committee met regularly throughout the development of the roadmap to provide feedback and played a crucial role shaping the roadmap's practical development.
+The Technical Committee met regularly throughout the development of the roadmap to provide feedback and played a crucial role in shaping the roadmap's practical development.

 Stakeholders not included in the Steering or Technical Committees were consulted individually and collectively throughout the development process to ensure their feedback was incorporated into the roadmap, including at the National and Partner Convenings.
-This iterative process helped refine the goals, strategy and initiatives of the making more robust roadmap, it comprehensive.
-A full list of stakeholders consulted for the development of DAR can be found in Appendix Section 8.2
+This iterative process helped refine the goals, strategy and initiatives of the roadmap, making it more robust and comprehensive.
+A full list of stakeholders consulted for the development of DAR can be found in Appendix section 8.1

 Moreover, throughout the process, the roadmap's objectives were aligned with Ethiopia's national and agricultural policies and priorities to ensure consistency and support from government entities.
-A summary of key policies and documents consulted in the creation of DAR can be found below in Table 1 Table 1 and a full list of policies and reports leveraged for DAR can be found in appendix section 8.3.
+A summary of key policies and documents consulted in the creation of DAR can be found below in Table 1 and a full list of policies and reports leveraged for DAR can be found in appendix section 8.2.